NoMoreDg/Nlogin-Steam/README.md

 Simply drag and drop the new version, I will include in every version the support for old files or bonus scripts to convert/update to the new version

+# How to use/install addons?
+Simply drag and drop them inside the same file with the NLogin Script (for language files just drag the lgctrl.txt file inside the folder aswell)

+# Getting Error from new X2V4 Update while using language addon?
+Just put a language file found inside either RAR file in the releases page Either on main page all the way to the top inside languages folder and download specific language file.

 # Goals? (since i've started the project)
 ✅ 3 Active usernames